mfyz/markdown-editor-with-custom-directives/README.md

 - Husky for Git hooks
 - lint-staged for running linters on staged files

-The pre-commit hook will automatically run Prettier on staged files.
+The pre-commit hook will:

+1. Automatically run Prettier on staged files
+2. Run all unit tests to ensure code quality

 The lint-staged configuration is set up to format JavaScript, TypeScript, Markdown, JSON, CSS, and HTML files.